Teen Alcohol Abuse

 • Death

-Alcohol abuse can lead to physical and mental addiction or dependence on alcohol, where the teen needs to drink to feel normal or avoid withdrawal.
-Teens may have alcohol addiction if they:
+Teen alcohol abuse can lead to physical and mental addiction or dependence on alcohol, where the teen needs to drink to feel normal or avoid withdrawal.
+Teens may have a teen alcohol abuse addiction if they:

 • Can't stop using alcohol